-The careful reader will note that our three criteria make no mention of growth in the money supply, or the size of government debt or deficits, or structural forces like globalisation, technological change, labour and product market regulations, or demographics.
-That’s not because these factors don’t influence consumer prices.
-They most certainly do.
+The careful reader will note that our three criteria make no mention of growth in the money supply, or the size of government debt or deficits, or structural forces like globalization, technological change, labor and product market regulations or demographics.
+This is not because these factors don’t influence consumer prices — they most certainly do.
 But they only matter for long-term inflation dynamics and regimes to the extent that they influence or are influenced by our three core criteria.

 No systematic correlation been money growth and inflation

 Source: BLS, FRB/Haver/Aberdeen Standard Investments, December 11, 2020.